 All visits are strictly by reservation.
 The popular Terrace tasting experience includes a walk through and overview of the hospitality center and then weather permitting you are split into smaller groups for a highly personalized tasting outside on the terrace.
 During a recent visit, our wine educator asked us, “how do you like my office?”.
 With views like this, the group was silent, simply absorbing the expansive vistas – there was absolutely nothing to complain about.

-From the terrace, you overlook one of Napa’s beautiful vineyard properties – it is a mix of vineyards and forested hills comprising the Spring Valley Ranch (640 acres) of which only about a 1/3 is planted to vines.
+From the terrace, one overlooks one of the Napa Valley’s most beautiful vineyard properties – it is a mix of vineyards and forested hills comprising the Spring Valley Ranch (640 acres) of which only about a 1/3 is planted to vines.
 Joseph Phelps currently farms more than 400 acres of vines in Napa Valley across 9 different estate properties ranging from the Oak Knoll District to the winery in St. Helena.

-Your tasting will typically include 5 or 6 wines including several balanced white wines (Chardonnay and Viognier) and several Pinot Noir wines from their Sonoma County vineyards.
+Tastings will typically include 5 or 6 wines including several balanced white wines (Chardonnay and Viognier) and several Pinot Noir wines from their Sonoma County vineyards.
 At the end of our tasting during one of our visits, our wine educator asked, “how is everyone feeling” – the unanimous answer was “pretty awesome”!

 The Oval Room (facing the vineyards) contains sizable wooden tanks which are merely for decoration – these were once used to ferment Riesling but now make good conversation pieces.
 This “tank” room also contains an impressive collection of empty bottles that line the walls.
 From the size of the collection and quality of the labels it appears the Phelps family and friends have enjoyed some remarkable wines over the decades (case in point are the 1927 Château Margaux and the 1959 Château Latour bottles)!

-During the early 1970’s it was a challenge to find certain Bordeaux varietals as wineries were not making single varietal wines from varieties such as Malbec, Cabernet Franc and Petite Verdot or using these varietals to blend with as wineries do today.
+During the early 1970s it was a challenge to find certain Bordeaux varieties as wineries were not making single varietal wines from varieties such as Malbec, Cabernet Franc and Petite Verdot or using these varieties to blend with as wineries do today.
 Phelps worked with several growers to source the fruit for these early Insignia wines.
 Putting out a notice to friends, family and employees to come up with a name, Joseph Phelps ultimately decided on the word Insignia himself – to signify a wine of excellence and superior quality.

-This wine changes in percentages of varietals from year to year – somewhat dramatically at times.
+This wine changes in percentages of varieties from year to year – somewhat dramatically at times.
 Tech sheets on site list information about each of these wines including varietal percentages dating back to the first vintage.
-The fruit for this wine comes from Phelps’ own vineyards in several of Napa’s most well known Cabernet Sauvignon producing districts including Stag’s Leap, Oakville, and Rutherford.
+The fruit for this wine comes from Phelps’ own vineyards in several of Napa Valley’s most well-known Cabernet Sauvignon producing districts including Stags Leap, Oakville, and Rutherford.
 Bottlings of Insignia should be in the cellar of serious Napa Valley Cabernet Sauvignon enthusiasts and collectors.

 The 2011 Joseph Phelps Insignia is a blend of 82% Cabernet Sauvignon, 11% Petit Verdot, 4% Malbec, 2% Merlot and 1% Cabernet Franc.
 This wine is dark ruby in the glass; initially it shows a pleasing slight herbal note on the bouquet which quickly disappears and does not reappear as this wine opens.
 Dark notes, tar, black fig and blackberry show on the layered bouquet.
 The palate boasts a richness of fruit along with plenty of tannins (not overly course in nature) which anchor a very long finish.

 The 2008 Joseph Phelps Insignia is a blend of 89% Cabernet Sauvignon, 7% Petit Verdot, and 4% Merlot and was aged for 24 months in new French oak barrels.
 This wine is aging quite well (we tasted 7 years post vintage); the nose shows a sweetness of fruit with subtle notes of chocolate and baking spices.
 The palate is somewhat soft on entry, but quickly gains in complexity – voluptuous if you will.
-The palate is well layered – with tannins similar to the 2011 vintage but slightly shorter in length.
+The palate is well layered with tannins similar to the 2011 vintage but slightly shorter in length.
 This is a delicious wine.
-With 2012 through 2014 being stellar growing years in the Napa Valley – collectors will want to look at the Insignia wines from these particular vintages.
-Club members can pre-order futures of Insignia before it is even bottled.Today Joseph Phelps does not source fruit from any growers; it is all from their own land throughout the Napa Valley and from their own vineyards in neighboring Sonoma County.
+With 2012 through 2014 being stellar growing years in Napa Valley collectors will want to look at the Insignia wines from these particular vintages.
+Club members can pre-order futures of Insignia before it is even bottled.Today Joseph Phelps does not source fruit from any growers; it is all from their own land throughout Napa Valley and from their own vineyards in neighboring Sonoma County.

 And a very unique wine is the Eisrebe, made from 100% varietal Scheurebe (grown on site) now bottled under the name Delice.
-This is a white varietal that is a hybrid crossing of Sylvaner and Riesling developed in 1916 by Dr. George Scheu, a German botanist.
-We are aware of no other Napa winery to grow and produce wine from this variety and perhaps there are only several producers of this variety in the United States.
+This is a white variety that is a hybrid crossing of Sylvaner and Riesling developed in 1916 by Dr. George Scheu, a German botanist.
+We are aware of no other Napa Valley winery growing or producing wine from this variety and perhaps there are only several producers of this variety in the United States.
 In the spirit of Ice Wine, every year the grapes from these vines are harvested late in the year and then frozen at -5 degrees Fahrenheit, then partially thawed, pressed and fermented in stainless steel tanks.
 This wine is always bottled as 375ml.